craftyoyo/Touchscreen-Automation/README.md

 * Gmail (Calendar)
 * [Flask](http://flask.pocoo.org/)

-_You'll have to create an account to use the API._
+_You'll have to create an account to use the API_
 Some apps :
 * gnome-schedule ```sudo apt-get install gnome-schedule```
 * xscreensaver ```sudo apt-get install xscreensaver```